-Students must meet all course credit requirements and graduation standards, as established by the state and the school board, to graduate from the resident district.
+Students must meet all course credit requirements and graduation standards, as established by the state and the school board, in order to graduate from the resident district.
 All students must also pass the state-identified proficiency tests, Minnesota comprehensive assessments, alternate assessments, and/or other applicable tests.
 Students will have the first opportunity to take a test in basic requirements in third grade.
-Parents may opt out of the statewide assessments for their student(s) by completing the form in the Appendix and returning it to the ELC office.
+Parents may opt out of the statewide assessments for their student(s) by completing the form in Appendix 2 and returning it to the SWWC office.